aspirepress/AspireSync/README.md

 | S3_ENDPOINT          | The S3 API endpoint, only required if using S3 storage from a provider other than AWS                                    |
 | S3_KEY               | The AWS access_key_id for S3.
 Optional if host/container roles are in effect.                                           |
 | S3_SECRET            | The companion secret to the `S3_KEY`;   Optional if host/container roles are in effect.                                  |

-## License

-The AspireSync tool is licensed under the MIT license.
-You may use and distribute it freely.

-The code that this tool is designed to download is likely licensed under the GPL.
-Please respect that license.
-However, because this tool does not implement GPL components, it is not required to be licensed under the GPL.